 We learned a few things this year about how to avoid the crowds in national parks , and we want to share what we’ve learned with you.
 The truth is that many national park visitors are a fickle bunch.
 They stick to their car or tour bus, travel in the middle of the day, and despise bad weather.
 If you’re willing to hit the trails and get a little wet, you’re bound to find yourself alone in your national park of choice.
 Here’s a national park guide for avoiding crowds and immersing yourself in the beauty of these spectacular places.

-- Travel in the off season – especially if you are sticking to the more popular parks.
+Travel in the off season – especially if you are sticking to the more popular parks.
 In the middle of summer, we were only able to drive through Yosemite.
 There were no campsites, no parking spaces, and no solitude.
 We stopped for a photo-op and kept on driving.
 Weekdays are not as busy as weekends.
 Holiday weekends are the absolute worst.
+If you can visit your favorite national parks in the winter, you will find a different kind of beauty that many people never get to witness.
 I have kids in school, so I know how hard it is to travel in the off season.
 If you have to travel in the summer, consider braving the heat and heading down to the Everglades, Joshua Tree, or the Petrified Forest.